alphagov/notifications-admin/docs/index.md

     **Important:** API keys are secret, so save them somewhere safe.
 Don't commit API keys to public source code repositories.

 <h2 id="integrate_Notify">Integrate the GOV.UK Notify API into your service</h2>

-GOV.UK Notify provides an API that allows you to create text and email notifications and get the status of notifications you have sent.

 There are 2 ways to integrate the API into your service: